comorment/containers/src/README.md

 * ``python3`` - python3 packages distributed via miniconda.
 This package also contains jupyter notebook.
 * ``ldsc`` - LD score regression
 * ``matlab`` - container allowing to run pre-compiled MATLAB software.
 This container also has OCTAVE installed.
-* ``R`` - contaienr for R analysis (installed by native R package manager)
+* ``R`` - container for R analysis (installed by native R package manager)

 All containers have a shared layer of common utilities (``wget``, ``gzip``, etc).

 ## Feedback

-If you face any issues, or if you need additional software, please let us know by creating an [issue](https://github.com/comorment/gwas/issues/new).
+If you face any issues, or if you need additional software, please let us know by creating an [issue](https://github.com/comorment/containers/issues/new).

 ## Note about NREC machine